agorapy/user-guide-esp/product-properties.md

 To assign a property to a single product, rather than an enterprise’s entire product range, click on**Products**in the horizontal blue banner, and then edit an existing product \(you cannot apply a product property when you are first creating a product\).

-Para asignar una propiedad a un solo producto, en lugar del rango completo de propiedades predeterminadas del negocio, haga clic en ** Productos ** en el panel azul horizontal y luego edite un producto existente \ (no puede aplicar una propiedad de producto cuando crea por primera vez un producto\).
+Para asignar una propiedad a un solo producto, en lugar del rango completo de propiedades predeterminadas del negocio, haga clic en ** Productos ** en la barra horizontal azul y luego edite un producto existente \ (no puede aplicar una propiedad sin antes haber creado el producto\).

 ![](https://openfoodnetwork.org/wp-content/uploads/2015/05/Property-to-product.png "Assigning a property to a product")